AliQumail/Hostel-management-system-using-Express-mongoDB/README.md

 # Hostel-management-system-using-Express-mongoDB

+Install Node, clone and run the repo on vs code ( preferred ) type "npm install" command in the terminal inside the main folder to run the code type "node app.js"

 - Fully responsive
 - connected to a database
 - validations implemented ( No duplicate entries, Start date < end date, Invalid information e.t.c )